Rem0o/FanControl.IntelCtlLibrary/README.md

 ## Notes

 * _This is an experimental plugin_.
-Their WILL be bugs.
+There WILL be bugs.
 Use at your own risk.
 PR are welcomed.
 * Wrapper from https://github.com/Rem0o/drivers.gpu.control-library.bindings